 Broadly, my research addresses two questions: 1) How does the inclusion of historically underrepresented groups influence public opinion towards political institutions and their members?, and 2) How do institutional structures influence the emergence and behavior of women elites?

-My research related to these questions has been published (or is forthcoming) in the American Journal of Political Science, Political Research Quarterly, Electoral Studies, Politics, Groups and Identities, European Journal of Politics and Gender, and Politics & Gender.
-Working papers on these topics are also available using the links above.
+My research related to these questions has been published (or is forthcoming) in the American Political Science Review, American Journal of Political Science, Political Research Quarterly, Electoral Studies, Politics, Groups and Identities, European Journal of Politics and Gender, and Politics & Gender.
+Links to these articles are available using the tabs above.
+Working papers are also available.
 In addition to these working papers, I have two ongoing book projects.
 The first examines how American perceptions of women's inclusion shapes evaluations of legislative bodies.
+Research based on this manuscript was selected for the 2020 Sophonisba Breckinridge Award for best paper on women and politics (MPSA), the 2021 Marian Irish Award for best paper on women and politics (SPSA), and the 2021 Pi Sigma Alpha Award for best overall conference paper (SPSA).
 The second focuses on gender and policing and the consequences of women's inclusion in police forces.
-Research based on the former was selected as the recipient of the 2020 Sophonisba Breckinridge Award, which recognizes the best paper on women and politics presented at the MPSA annual meeting.
+Research based on this manuscript was awarded the 2021 Herbert Kaufman Award for best paper on public administration (APSA).

 A copy of my CV is available here.